hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="activedirectorycheckinmanagelibrary"></a>
 # **ActiveDirectoryCheckInManageLibrary**
-> void ActiveDirectoryCheckInManageLibrary (string name, ActiveDirectoryCheckInManageLibraryRequest activeDirectoryCheckInManageLibraryRequest, string adMountPath = null)
+> void ActiveDirectoryCheckInManageLibrary (ActiveDirectoryCheckInManageLibraryRequest activeDirectoryCheckInManageLibraryRequest, string name, string adMountPath = "ad", TimeSpan? wrapTTL = null)

 Check service accounts in to the library.